quentin72000/ternoa-node/README.md

 #### 2.3 Instantiate Contract

 Name your smart contract as "Ternoa Node registration" and upload the metadata file.
-Let's get your node up and running!

 ### 3. Register your node name